 What could have been a lost opportunity has now become a major gain for the Central Okanagan Food Bank.

-As a third-party fundraiser, Cody was keen to set up a multi-course dinner event that would rival the likes of Michelin-Star restaurants.
+As a champion, Cody was keen to set up a multi-course dinner event that would rival the likes of Michelin-Star restaurants.
 After reaching out to Trellis to see how we could help, Cody connected with the Food Bank’s staff to see if they could set up an event page on Trellis.